GerbrichFerdinands/asreview-thesis/datasets/readme.md

 This notebook processes six systematic review datasets into datasets suitable for simulating the screening process.

-  - Wilson - \[@Appenzeller-Herzog2020\] is on a review on effectiveness and safety of treatments of Wilson Disease, a rare genetic disorder of copper metabolism \[@Appenzeller-Herzog2019\].
+  - **Wilson** - (Appenzeller-Herzog 2020) is on a review on effectiveness and safety of treatments of Wilson Disease, a rare genetic disorder of copper metabolism (Appenzeller‐Herzog et al.
+    2019).
-  - Ace - contains publications on the efficacy of Angiotensin-converting enzyme (ACE) inhibitors, a drug treatment for heart disease \[@Cohen2006\].
+  - **Ace** - contains publications on the efficacy of Angiotensin-converting enzyme (ACE) inhibitors, a drug treatment for heart disease (Cohen et al. 2006).
-  - Virus - is from a systematic review on studies that performed viral Metagenomic Next-Generation Sequencing (mNGS) in farm animals
+  - **Virus** - is from a systematic review on studies that performed viral Metagenomic Next-Generation Sequencing (mNGS) in farm animals (Kwok et al. 2020).
-    \[@Kwok2020\].
-  - Software - from the software engineering field, contains publications on fault prediction in source code \[@Hall2012\].
+  - **Software** - from the software engineering field, contains publications on fault prediction in source code (Hall et al. 2012).
-  - Nudging dataset - \[@Nagtegaal2019a\] on nudging healthcare
-    professionals \[@Nagtegaal2019\], stemming from the area of
+  - **Nudging** dataset - (Nagtegaal et al. 2019a) on nudging healthcare professionals (Nagtegaal et al. 2019b), stemming from the area of
-  - PTSD - on studies applying latent trajectory analyses on posttraumatic stress after exposure to traumatic events
+  - **PTSD** - on studies applying latent trajectory analyses on posttraumatic stress after exposure to traumatic events (van de Schoot et al. 2017).
-    \[@vandeSchoot2017\].

 Data were preprocessed from their original source into a test dataset, containing title and abstract of the publications obtained in the